vic-dellarocco/lulua/debug/README.md

 * `dbg.write(str)` - Write a string to the output.
 (Defaults to write to stdout)
 * `dbg.shorten_path(path)` - Return a shortened version of a path.
 (Defaults to simply return `path`)
 * `dbg.exit(err)` - Stop debugging.
 (Defaults to `os.exit(err)`)
+* `dbg.pretty(obj)' - Output a pretty print string for an object.
+(Defaults to a reasonable version using __tostring metamethods and such)

 Using these you can customize the debugger to work in your environment.
 For instance, you can divert the I/O over a network socket or to a GUI window.